enano1/filipino-mahj/README.md

      - Backend (`backend/.env`): `FIREBASE_PROJECT_ID`, `FIREBASE_CLIENT_EMAIL`, `FIREBASE_PRIVATE_KEY`
      - Frontend (`frontend/.env`): `REACT_APP_FIREBASE_*` variables from your Firebase web app config
    - Deploy targets such as Railway/Vercel should be updated with the same values.
-   - Add your local/dev/prod domains to Firebase Auth's **Authorized domains** list so Google sign-in works everywhere.

-### Player Profiles & Leaderboard (optional)

-Once Firebase is configured:

-- The lobby sidebar shows a profile widget for the signed-in player with total games, wins/losses, win rate, and their latest result.
-- A live leaderboard highlights the top 10 players by wins (non-zero games) and updates automatically as matches finish.
-- Data is pulled from the `players` collection written by the backend after each completed game—no manual setup required beyond enabling Firestore.

 ## Running the Game